grafana/beyla/docs/sources/setup/standalone.md

 ---
 title: Run Beyla as a standalone process
 menuTitle: Standalone
-description: Learn how to run Grafana's eBPF auto-instrumentation tool as a standalone Linux process.
+description: Learn how to setup and run Beyla as a standalone Linux process.
 weight: 1
+keywords:
+  - Beyla
+  - eBPF
 ---

 # Run Beyla as a standalone process